islandert789/Java-Fractal-Generator/README.md

 How to use:
   1. Compile the .java files.
 I like to use the terminal command "javac *.java" in the main directory.
-  2. Run the program using "java Main [ <angle list>] <iteration> <mirrored>"
+  2. Run the program using "java Main [pattern] iteration mirrored"
-      eg: java Main [90,-90,30] 7 true
+      * eg: java Main [90,-90,30] 7 true
+        * This would make a fractal with a base of 90, -90, 30 of 7 iterations that is generated using mirroring.
-      note: When typing the base pattern, enclose the list with braces and do not have spaces.
+      * note: When typing the base pattern, enclose the list **must** have braces and **cannot** include spaces.